INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/5 - Proof of Stake.md

 ## **Transition to PoS: The Merge**

-Ethereum's transition to PoS, commonly referred to as "The Merge," replaced mining with staking, integrating the Beacon Chain as the consensus layer.
+- Ethereum's transition to PoS, commonly referred to as "The Merge," replaced mining with staking, integrating the Beacon Chain as the consensus layer.
 This milestone marked the end of PoW for Ethereum.

 ### **Key Outcomes**
-- **Energy Reduction**: PoS reduces Ethereum’s energy consumption by over 99%, addressing environmental concerns.
+- PoS reduces Ethereum’s energy consumption by over 99%, addressing environmental concerns.
-- **Unified Architecture**: Combines the execution layer (Ethereum mainnet) with the consensus layer (Beacon Chain).
+- Combines the execution layer (Ethereum mainnet) with the consensus layer (Beacon Chain).
-- **Roadmap**: The Merge is part of Ethereum 2.0’s broader vision, which includes sharding for scalability and Layer 2 integrations.
+- The Merge is part of Ethereum 2.0’s broader vision, which includes sharding for scalability and Layer 2 integrations.

 ---